 - Invoices Correlative Registration (Correlativo de Facturas) (Ministry of Finance)

-- First time Employer’s Identification Number (NIP) (Salvadoran Social Security Institute)
+- First-time Employer’s Identification Number (NIP) (Salvadoran Social Security Institute)

 - Workplace Registration (Ministry of Labor)

-Also, the U.S. company must obtain a municipal services clearance from the municipality where the company and its facilities are located and certification that the firm is properly registered in the National Industrial and Commercial Establishments Directory at the General Director of Statistics and Census (Direccion General de Estadisticas y Censos, DIGESTYC).
+Also, the U.S. company must obtain a municipal services clearance from the municipality where the company and its facilities are located and certification that the firm is correctly registered in the National Industrial and Commercial Establishments Directory at the General Director of Statistics and Census (Direccion General de Estadisticas y Censos, DIGESTYC).
 Once the Registry of Commerce Office has issued the company’s license, it must be published in a local newspaper.

 Companies in the banking and insurance sector are regulated by the Financial System Superintendency (Superintendencia del Sistema Financiero) and must register with this agency.

-An environmental permit is required for many projects, including road infrastructure, activities at maritime ports, sewage systems, mining, energy transmission, dams, water development, commercial fishing, tourism services, food processing, commercial construction and others listed in the environmental law of the Ministry of Environment and Natural Resources, MARN.
+An environmental permit is required for many projects, including road infrastructure, activities at maritime ports, sewage systems, mining, energy transmission, dams, water development, commercial fishing, tourism services, food processing, commercial construction, and others listed in the environmental law of the Ministry of Environment and Natural Resources, MARN.